Bachelor of Arts in Chemistry (Pre-Medicine)

 CHEM 120/120L: University Chemistry I/Laboratory

 University Chemistry I is the first in a two-semester sequence for science majors and students in pre-engineering, pre-veterinary, pre-pharmacy, and pre-medical studies.
-The accompanying laboratory provides hands-on experience in experimental chemistry, focusing on experimental design, data collection, analysis, and problem-solving.
+The accompanying laboratory offers hands-on experience in experimental chemistry, with a focus on experimental design, data collection, analysis, and problem-solving.
 The course includes one three-hour meeting per week.

 CHEM 342/342L: Organic Chemistry II/Laboratory

-This course continues Chem 340, focusing on organic synthesis and the application of principles.
+This course builds upon Chem 340, focusing on organic synthesis and the application of related principles.
 It includes three weekly recitations, a laboratory component, and problem-solving sessions.

 PHSY 112/112L: Physics II/Laboratory

-This course continues introductory physics, focusing on wave motion (light and sound), electricity and magnetism, and modern physics, with an emphasis on applications in the life sciences.
+This course builds on introductory physics, focusing on wave motion (including light and sound), electricity and magnetism, and modern physics, with an emphasis on applications in the life sciences.
 It includes a laboratory component.

 Discover the full Bachelor of Arts in Chemistry (Pre-Health Professions) course listing by visiting the Academic Catalog.

-Graduates benefit from a comprehensive curriculum that builds a strong foundation in chemistry, biology, and related sciences.
-This preparation equips them for advanced studies in medical school or for direct entry into various professional roles.
-Below are potential career paths for graduates, each presenting unique opportunities to apply the knowledge and skills acquired through the program.
+Graduates benefit from a comprehensive curriculum that provides a strong foundation in chemistry, biology, and related sciences.
+This preparation equips them for advanced study in medical school as well as for entry into a variety of professional roles.
+The following career paths highlight opportunities for graduates to apply the knowledge and skills developed through the program.

 Medical Doctor